vmware-labs/wasm-workers-server/docs/docs/languages/python.md

 ## Python libraries

 The Python ecosystem has a huge number of packages.
 Developers like you usually rely on other libraries to accomplish different goals.
-In this example, you will use the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start) to parse a HTML document and read its text.
+In this example, you will use the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start) to parse an HTML document and read its text.
 You have all the code available in the [examples/python-libs](https://github.com/vmware-labs/wasm-workers-server/tree/main/examples/python-libs) folder.

 To add a new Python library to your project, follow these steps:

 1. First, create an `index.py` file with the content below.
-This worker reads a HTML document and return the text using the `bs4` library:
+This worker reads an HTML document and returns the text using the `bs4` library:

     ```python title="./index.py"
     from bs4 import BeautifulSoup